pretix/pretix-docs/docs/topics/event-series.md

  - a touring act playing the same concert in several different locations on different dates
  - a workshop hosted in several different locations
  - an escape room allowing customers to book one of several time slots throughout the day
+ - a museum offering guided tours at different times

 We recommend creating **multiple independent** events for the following use cases:

  - events with large gaps of time between the individual dates, such as annual conferences.